MichaelLarocca/blog-michael-jude-larocca/posts/2022/01-22/TechRally.md

 ### About Alexander Lee (Tech Rally)

 Alex graduated from the University of California, San Diego (UCSD) in 2011 with a Mechanical Engineering degree.
-He currently works a Amazon as a Frontend Engineer.
+He currently works a Amazon as a Front End Engineer.

 Alex attended a three-month Bootcamp in Manhatten, and two months after completing it, he started a job as a full stack developer at an agency.